Rehabilitation Medicine

 Above all, we are dedicated to interdisciplinary, cross-sectoral tasks within modern rehabilitation medicine.
 In this way, the development of new care models is driven forward both on the basis of intervention studies and within the framework of care research.

-Another focus is participation in the development of research-based teaching in the FGW master’s programs “Public Health, Exercise and Nutrition” and “Healthcare Research”.
+Another focus is participation in the development of research-based teaching in the FGW master’s programs “Public Health, Exercise and Nutrition” and “Health Services Research”.

 Prof. Dr. med.
 Heinz Völler